Shivamvishwakarma0122/LaptopPricePredictor/README.md

 # 💻 Laptop Price Predictor

-A Machine Learning based web application that predicts laptop prices using hardware specifications such as Brand, Processor, RAM, Storage, and Screen Size.
+A Machine Learning-based web application that predicts laptop prices using hardware specifications such as Brand, Processor, RAM, Storage, and Screen Size.

 The project uses **Linear Regression** for prediction and **Streamlit** for creating an interactive dashboard with visual analytics.